 The Fellowship is affiliated with the Southern Lit Alliance and the University of Tennessee at Chattanooga's Lupton Library.
 It holds its biennial convocation in partnership with the Southern Lit Alliance's Celebration of Southern Literature.
 The FSW's archives are housed at the University of Tennessee at Chattanooga.

 The Fellowship is now engaged in seeking funds for awards, prizes, fellowships and other projects.
 Awards may be named for individuals, including donors.
-The elected officers are: Allen Wier, Chancellor; Wyatt Prunty, Vice-Chancellor; and Susan F. Robinson, Secretary/Treasurer.
+The elected officers are: Wyatt Prunty, Chancellor; Jill McCorkle, Vice-Chancellor; Susan Robinson, Secretary/Treasurer; and Allen Wier, Immediate Past-Chancellor.

 Learn more about the Fellowship of Southern Writers here.